caneara/varnish/docs/pages/button.md

 ## Demo

 You can use the toggle at the top right of the page to switch between light and dark-modes.
-For a more extensive demo, [check out the playground](/playgrounds/button/index).

 <!-- Setup -->
 <script setup>
     import ButtonComponent from '../../src/components/button.vue';